NVIDIA/NVFlare/docs/programming_guide/experiment_tracking.rst

 Data Type
 =========

-Currently, the supported data types are metrics, params, and text.
-If you require other data types, may sure you add

 Currently, the supported data types are listed in :class:`AnalyticsDataType <nvflare.apis.analytix.AnalyticsDataType>`, and other data types can be added as needed.